A Gentle Breeze in the Village: Film

-The film was shown at the 2007 Toronto International Film Festival during the Contemporary World Cinema programme.
-It was later shown at the 28th Yokohama Film Festival.
+The film was shown at the 2007 Toronto International Film Festival during the Contemporary World Cinema program.
+It was later shown at the 28th Yokohama Film Festival that year.

 Tennen Kokekkō was ranked as the 2007 Asahi Best Ten Film Festival Number 1, 2007 Japan Movie Best Ten Number 2, and as the 2007 Yokohama Film Festival Japan Movie Best Ten Number 2.
-Kaho has won two new actress awards from this film, including the Best New Actress award.
+Kaho had won two actress awards from this film, including the Best New Actress award.